-- Research your new suburb and get familiar with the local area maybe supermarkets, hospitals.
+- Research your new suburb and get familiar with the local area maybe supermarkets, or hospitals.

 - Change home address in your bank, CC, wifi, phone provider, AEC, Superannuation, Insurance, and ATO

-- Let the post office know for mail redirection, electricity, gas, and water suppliers, TV, and gym membership.
+- Let the post office know about mail redirection, electricity, gas, and water suppliers, TV, and gym membership.

 - Pick up any laundry you may have left at a dry cleaning service and don’t forget to return books in the library

 - Double-check all interstate accommodation and travel arrangements have been confirmed = no cancellations